ANTsX/ANTsPy/README.md

 # Advanced Normalization Tools in Python

-Welcome to the Derek Zoolander Center for Kids who cant analyze brain images, and wanna learn how to do other stuff good, too. <br>

 ![img](https://media0.giphy.com/media/OCMGLUo7d5jJ6/200_s.gif)

 <br>
-What is this, a center for ANTs? <br>
-How can we expect to teach children to analyze brain images, if they can't even fit in the building? <br>
+How can we expect to teach children how to analyze brain images, if they can't even fit inside the building? <br>
 It needs to be at least... three times bigger than this. <br>

 ## What is ANTsPy?